Water Kefir I had in refrigerator, along with probiotic powder. I didn't quite measure things exactly, but will list to the best of my ability. Enjoy!

 pinch of sea salt

-Grade B maple syrup, honey, or your favorite sweetener
+Grade B maple syrup, honey, or your favorite sweetener, as desired

 nuts, seeds, bananas, coconut, raspberries, etc.

 Blend almonds with enough water/water kefir to cover almonds a bit.

 Add cacao powder and extracts and blend until creamy.

 Add water to adjdust thickness.
 It will thicken as it cultures.
 (I like the consistency of a heavy cream.)

 Add probiotic powder.
 (If using water kefir use less probiotic powder.
 If not using kefir, use more).

 Pour into a glass bowl or mason jar and cover with cheese cloth or paper towel.
 Set in warm spot in kitchen. (above refrigerator or on top of running dehydrator) for 8-24 hours, depending upon weather.
 In colder weather, place in dehydrator at 100 degrees F for 2-3 hours...or run dehydrator and set on top of it.
 Taste for tartness.
 Once it reaches level of tartness you like, and looks a little fluffy, place in refrigerator.
 This will last 3-5 days.
 Option - place back in blender, add maple syrup and blend.
 While culturing, it may form a light skin.
 The extra blending now will make a creamier yogurt, but it is optional.
 Garnish as suggested, or as desired.

 Plain Yogurt - follow as directed above, but eliminate cacao powder and extracts.
 You may use vanilla extract if desired.